 The multiplier method also takes a base economic amount in a way similar to the per diem method – but it uses the total expense rather than a daily rate.
 The multiplier method then multiplies this amount by a number between 1 and 5, with more serious injuries receiving a higher number.
 The resulting amount is then your pain and suffering compensation.

-Punitive damages are designed to punish a property owner in cases of particularly gross negligence.
+Punitive damages are designed to punish a property owner and other defendants when their gross negligence causes or contributes to the cause of another’s injuries.
 Considering that negligence by swimming pool owners is a common cause of drowning accidents, punitive damages are not uncommon in drowning cases.

 Compensation For A Wrongful Death